mixnets/SwiftShader/docs/Regres.md

 The Regres source root directory is at [`<swiftshader>/tests/regres/`](https://cs.opensource.google/swiftshader/SwiftShader/+/master:tests/regres/).

+In order to run Regres, firejail is necessary.
+Please install it with `sudo apt install firejail`.

 ## Presubmit testing

 Regres monitors changes that have been [put up for review with Gerrit](https://swiftshader-review.googlesource.com/q/status:open).